scaceresg/devops-tooplateweb-docker-aws/README.md

 [Docker documentation page](https://docs.docker.com/engine/install/), using the `apt` repository.

-## Download Tooplate HTML Template
+## Prepare the Tooplate HTML Template

 For this application, I have used Moso Interior template, which can be found in:
 [https://www.tooplate.com/view/2133-moso-interior](https://www.tooplate.com/view/2133-moso-interior)